praveensiddu/aws/bastion/README.md

 ### Create AWS Linux2 Instance usng this as cloud init
 - https://raw.githubusercontent.com/praveensiddu/aws/main/bastion/cloud-init.sh
 > If you forgot to create the instance with user-data you can wget this file and execute it
+### Configure SSH keys
+SSH access to all other hosts should go through Bastion.
+The private key to login to other hosts should be available only on Bastion.
+The public key should be used while creating the instances.
+Copy the private key to this location
+- /home/ec2-user/.ssh/id_rsa
+- chmod 0400 /home/ec2-user/.ssh/id_rsa
 ### HAProxy
 - Make sure http and https ports are added to security group
 - Install LAMP following the instructions in https://github.com/praveensiddu/aws/tree/main/lamp